top of page

 ARTICLE IV - VOTING

 All members have full voting privileges and may vote at any Association meeting.
 In order to vote, a member must have joined the Association and paid dues at least four weeks prior to the meeting in which he or she votes.
 Associate members do not have voting privileges.
+If dues are set to zero and therefore not collected by the Association for the year, any qualified member under constitution ARTICLE III – MEMBERSHIP is considered eligible to vote.

 ARTICLE V - MEETINGS

-Section 1.
 The Association shall hold general membership meetings every other month beginning in January, although meetings may be canceled by vote of the membership.
 At each meeting, the date of the next meeting shall be announced.

 General meeting schedule: